Shockwave Therapy

 How Does Shockwave Therapy Work?

-Treatment is usually 2000-4000 shocks and lasts 5-10 minutes.
+Treatment is usually 1000-2000 shocks over 2-4 minutes.
 Some of our patients experience relief immediately but some chronic conditions may take 4-5 sessions to get significant relief from their pain.

-Shockwave Therapy is generally considered safe for patients with acute or chronic tissue pain.
+Shockwave Therapy is generally considered safe for patients with acute or chronic tissue pain except for:

 • Pregnant Women